vermaria/howmuddy/README.md

 - **Sensor uptime** — ≥ 99% over 6 hours
 - **Battery life** — ≥ 8 hours
 - **Wait time error** — ≤ 5 minutes

 ---

+## Runtime Status Notes

+- Tables are shown as online only when a recent gateway report is received.
+- Chairs are shown as online only when recent chair data appears in gateway uploads.
+- Staleness is controlled in backend config (`TABLE_STALE_SECONDS`, `CHAIR_STALE_SECONDS`).

+---